 Helsinki is as cool as everyone says it is – perhaps even more so – so no wonder it’s one of our top things to do in Finland!
 Located on the Baltic Sea, the cityscape smoothly interacts with the inlets, bays, and islands.
 There is culture and design around every corner.
 For lovers of art, there’s even an entire Design District to keep you busy.
 An art nouveau train station and modernist church are only two of the many architectural delights.

-Naantali, a cute little town 18 kilometres east of Turku, is a popular spot for a summer day-trip – one of the locals’ favoured things to do in Finland.
-It’s a bit of a ghost town over winter but once the days start to lengthen Naantali’s picturesque Old Town comes to life with people window shopping or visiting Moominworld (that’s right, Moomin island is here).
+Naantali, a cute little town 18 kilometers east of Turku, is a popular spot for a summer day-trip – one of the locals’ favored things to do in Finland.
+It’s a bit of a ghost town over winter, but once the days start to lengthen Naantali’s picturesque Old Town comes to life with people window shopping or visiting Moominworld (that’s right, Moomin island is here).

 You can hike the ‘Love Trail’ to the top of the Copper Mountain and on the way peek at the president’s summer house, or join the Finns taking a stroll around the Marina.
 There are some stunning sunsets over the sea to round off those long summer days.

-The capital of Lapland, Rovaniemi is a dark horse among cities in Finland, quickly coming into its own with sophisticated dining, innovative drinks and plenty of saunas to keep you warm after a day in the snow with huskies.
-We love that you can use this as a base to explore the arctic wonders of Lapland, getting out into the wilderness while knowing there’s a chic hotel and a cocktail waiting for you at the end of it.
+The capital of Lapland, Rovaniemi, is a dark horse among cities in Finland, quickly coming into its own with sophisticated dining, innovative drinks and plenty of saunas to keep you warm after a day in the snow with huskies.
+We love that you can use this as a base to explore the arctic wonders of Lapland, getting out into the wilderness while knowing there is a chic hotel and a cocktail waiting for you at the end of it.

 Finland’s highest skiable fell, Ylläs has some of the most beautiful mountain scenery you can find.
 The villages on either side – Äkäslompolo and Ylläsjärvi – provide ample accommodation options including three Lapland hotels and there’s always loads going on (in the winter – reindeer tend to take over in the summer!).